1. Why is this project about paper cartons?

 24. How do I know my entry is accepted?

 Once your entry is submitted you will receive a confirmation message on the website.
-If you do not receive a confirmation message you may please reach out to us to ensure that your entry was received.
+If you do not receive a confirmation message please reach out to us to ensure that your entry was received.

 25. How will I know if my school’s project wins?

-The registered sponsor for each winning school will be contacted by e-mail within 7 days following the official announcement of the winners using the contact information provided in the entry form.
+The registered team leader for each winning school will be contacted by e-mail within 7 days following the official announcement of the winners using the contact information provided in the entry form.
 Winners will be featured on KidsGardening.org and Carton2Garden.com.